LG's G6 phone reportedly has rounded edges and thin bezel

-Looks like we've got our first peek of LG's new flagship Android phone, the G6, expected to be unveiled next month at the Mobile World Congress in Spain.
+Looks like we've got our first peek of LG's new flagship Android phone, the G6, expected to be unveiled next month at the Mobile World Congress trade show in Spain.

-The phone will be LG's prime shot at taking on Samsung, which is still reeling from its woes with the Galaxy Note 7, which had been recalled due to explosions caused by battery defects.
-Android handset makers -- including Google itself with its new Pixel phone -- have been clamoring to fill the possible void left by Samsung with its Note missteps.
+The phone will be LG's prime shot at taking on Samsung.
+The South Korean electronics giant is still reeling from its woes with the Galaxy Note 7, which was recalled due to explosions caused by battery defects.
+Android handset makers, including Google itself with its new Pixel phone, have been clamoring to fill the possible void left by Samsung with its Note missteps.

 LG also reportedly chose to hang on to the headphone jack, which Apple decided to jettison with the iPhone 7.